kevindeleon/centos65-x86_64-LAMP/README.md

 vagrant reload
 ```

-After reloading your Vagrant box, start your services (Apache and MySQL) on your Vagrant box and you should be able to go to http://localhost:8080 and see your php info.
+After reloading your Vagrant box, start your services (Apache and MySQL) on your Vagrant box and you should be able to go to http://localhost:8080 and see your html/php in your web root.
 PhpMyAdmin is located at http://localhost:8080/phpMyAdmin/ (if you followed the port forwarding instructions above...if you set it to something other than 8080, you would obviously substitute that).

 ## A few things:
  * Your web root is /var/www/html (where your html/php files go)